Have you ever wondered just how many bear attacks occur each year? I am lucky, I live in a part of the world where bears are not an issue for anybody.

 Although the risk is there, it is quite minimal.
 The best thing to do is get yourself educated about bears and what to do in situations like these.

-Below are five frequently asked questions pertaining to bear attacks.
+Below are four frequently asked questions pertaining to bear attacks.

 What Percentage of Bear Attacks Are Fatal?